Networked Sensing with AI-Empowered Interference Management: Exploiting Macro-Diversity and Array Gain in Perceptive Mobile Networks: Simulation

-Parts (a) and (b) of Fig. \ref{fig_fitting} show the accuracy of the theoretical results regarding the detection threshold and the detection probability, respectively.
+Fig. \ref{fig_fitting} shows the accuracy of the theoretical results regarding the detection threshold and the detection probability, respectively.
 The legend ``Simulated Results'' indicates the results obtained by Monte-Carlo trials, while ``Theoretical Results'' represents the detection threshold and the detection probability obtained by (\ref{threshold}) and (\ref{AMFl1}), respectively.
 It can be observed that the theoretical results match the simulation results very well.